2404-Geico-Dotnet-Ryan/BobbiB_Projects/Project_1/README.md

 ## Building Lot Management System

-### As a builder, I need a system that will store pertinent details related to our building lots inventory and related customers.
+### As a builder, I need a system that will store pertinent details related to our building lot inventory and related customers.

 The system must provide: